Stability of emergent time periodicity in a few-body interacting system: Emergent time periodicity from collisional dynamics

 where we have introduced the Kraus operators

-and $\rho_A = \sum_\alpha p_\alpha\ket{\alpha}\bra{\alpha}$. \je{It is easy to see that by construction, these Kraus operators give rise to a trace-preserving map.}
+and $\hat\rho_A = \sum_\alpha p_\alpha\ket{\alpha}\bra{\alpha}$.
+It is easy to see that by construction, these Kraus operators give rise to a trace-preserving map.

-Owing to being CPTP, all the eigenvalues of $\Lambda_{\tau,\theta}$ lie either within the unit circle in the complex plane (\textit{decaying states}) or on its boundaries (\textit{peripheral spectrum}); in particular (with a slight abuse of notation motivated by consistency with Sec.~\ref{BucaConds}) we will denote with $\rho_{\infty}$, the eigenstate corresponding to eigenvalue $1$ (which always exists because of the trace preserving nature of the quantum channel), i.e., $\Lambda_{\tau,\theta}\left[\rho_{\infty}\right] = \rho_{\infty}$.
-A dynamical symmetry is an operator $\mathcal{A}$ satisfying the following two properties
+Owing to being CPTP, all the eigenvalues of $\Lambda_{\tau,\theta}$ lie either within the unit circle in the complex plane (\textit{decaying states}) or on its boundaries (\textit{peripheral spectrum}); in particular (with a slight abuse of notation motivated by consistency with Sec.~\ref{BucaConds}) we will denote with $\hat\rho_{\infty}$, the eigenstate corresponding to eigenvalue $1$ (which always exists because of the trace preserving nature of the quantum channel), i.e., $\Lambda_{\tau,\theta}\left[\hat\rho_{\infty}\right] = \hat\rho_{\infty}$.
+Following Refs.~\cite{BucaNatComms,medenjak2020rigorous,chinzei2020time}, we define a dynamical symmetry as an operator $\mathcal{A}$ satisfying the following two properties

 namely an eigen-operator of the system Hamiltonian [(i)] which also spans a subspace which is left invariant by the collisions [(ii)].
-In this case, it can be demonstrated~\cite{GiacomoPRA} that the evolution of the operator $\hat{\mathcal{A}}\,\rho_{\infty}$ becomes a clean oscillation
+In this case, it can be demonstrated~\cite{GiacomoPRA} that the evolution of the operator $\hat{\mathcal{A}}\,\hat\rho_{\infty}$ becomes a clean oscillation

 at frequency $\lambda$ which depends solely on the spectrum of the system's Hamiltonian and not on any underlying periodic driving.
+We refer the interested reader to Ref.~\cite{GiacomoPRA} for a more complete derivation of the above.